VSpaceCode/vspacecode.github.io/docs/whichkey/extra.md

 For example, the following shortcut in `keybindings.json` will pass both `key` and `when` in the `args` to `which-key`.
 The outer `when` is the [condition clause](https://code.visualstudio.com/docs/getstarted/keybindings#_when-clause-contexts) for vscode to execute this key, and must contain `whichKeyVisible` which limits this shortcut to be only applicable when the which-key menu is visible.
-In this case, if a user presses key `t` when which-key, sidebar, and explorer viewlet are visible, it will execute `whichkey.triggerKey` command and send the `args` (`key` and `when`) to  `which-key`
+In this case, if a user presses key `t` when which-key, side bar, and explorer viewlet are visible, it will execute `whichkey.triggerKey` command and send the `args` (`key` and `when`) to  `which-key`

 ```jsonc